 MG ZS EV review

-Affordable, practical and really quite likeable, the battery-powered MG ZS EV makes a strong case for itself
+Affordable, practical and now boasting increased range, the all-electric MG ZS EV makes a strong case for itself

-As a package the MG ZS EV has genuine appeal – especially as a second car, a company car or an affordable route into a pure electric vehicle.
+As a package the MG ZS EV has genuine appeal – especially as a company car or a relatively affordable route into a pure electric vehicle.
 This can only be good news for MG as it continues to push for growth in the UK.

 About the MG ZS EV